 Efficacy was determined in 657 subjects.
 The average age was 49 years (range 18 to 85 years) and 42% were male.
-The ethnic representations were 39% Caucasian, 4% Black, 16% Hispanic, 38% Asian, and 3% of other ethnic groups.
+The ethnic representations were 39% Caucasian.
+4% Black, 16% Hispanic, 38% Asian, and 3% of other ethnic groups.

 Table 6 shows a comparison of visualization results between paired images and pre-contrast images.
-Gadobutrol injection provided a statistically significant improvement for each of the three lesion visualization parameters when averaged across three independent readers for each study.
+Gadobutrol provided a statistically significant improvement for each of the three lesion visualization parameters when averaged across three independent readers for each study.

-Table 6: Visualization Endpoint Results of Central Nervous System Adult MRI Studies with 0.1 mmol/kg Gadobutrol Injection
+Table 6: Visualization Endpoint Results of Central Nervous System Adult MRI Studies with 0.1 mmol/kg Gadobutrol a Met noninferiority margin of -0.35 Did not meet noninferiority margin of -0.35